liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 present.

 **Documents and Media:** Adds an existing uploaded document to attach to the structure.
-Also has the ability upload documents into the Document Library.
+Also has the ability to upload documents into the Document Library.

 **HTML:** An area that uses a WYSIWYG editor to enhance the content.